 - Emotional stress

-- Eating unusually large amounts of food at one time
+- Eating of large amounts of food at one time

-- Feeling like eating is out of control
+- Feeling like eating is not in your control

-- Taking laxatives, enemas, water pills, or diet pills
+- Taking of laxatives, enemas, diuretics, or diet pills

 - Menstrual problems